puniverse/comsat/docs/index.md

 When the client connects to a web socket, the web actor will receive a [`WebSocketOpened`]({{javadoc}}/comsat/webactors/WebSocketOpened.html) message, and each following message will be received as a [`WebDataMessage`]({{javadoc}}comsat/webactors/WebDataMessage.html).
 The actor can send messages to the client by replying to the sender with `WebDataMessage`s of its own.

 The virtual actor that's the *sender* of the messages received from the client represents the WebSocket session; i.e., each open web socket will have a different actor as the sender of the messages.
 That virtual actor dies when the web socket connection closes.

-## Examples

-This GitHub project contains examples covering most of the COMSAT functionality: [puniverse/comsat-examples](https://github.com/puniverse/comsat-examples).

-A [Maven archetype](https://github.com/puniverse/comsat-maven-archetype) and a [Gradle template](https://github.com/puniverse/comsat-gradle-template) are also available.